jordanlab/tagore/README.md

 ```
 The input file is a bed-like format, described below.
 If an output prefix is not specified, the scripts uses "out" as the default prefix.

-Helper scripts for converting RFmix and ADMIXTURE outputs are included in the `scripts/` folder.
+Helper scripts for converting RFMix and ADMIXTURE outputs are included in the `scripts/` folder.

-There is a more complete example of a full chromosome painting using RFmix output can be seen by running:
+A more complete example of a full chromosome painting using an RFMix output can be seen by running:

 ```bash
 ./scripts/rfmix2tagore.py --chr1 example_ideogram/1KGP-MXL104_chr1.bed \